BillJr99/Ursinus-CS376/_pages/Labs/lab-memorydebugc.md

         - C: prev = D, next = B
         - B: prev = C, next = E
         - E: prev = B

+Keep in mind, however, that in the general case, there may be some additional considerations, such as:

+    * Some of the neighbors of these nodes may be `NULL` (for example, if the node you are swapping is at the beginning or end of the list)
+    * The nodes being swapped may be adjacent (so the `next` and `prev` pointers are shared)
+    * The nodes being swapped do not share a common neighbor (`C` in this example)

+You'll want to check for and test these boundary cases.
+Draw yourself a diagram of this scenario, showing each step, and draw diagrams for the boundary cases to see how they differ.

 ## Part 2: Implementing the `ArrayList` Structure